-5.8 The above restriction will not be applied to proposals for conversion to flats within one of the Council's defined Town, District or Local centres (as shown on the Local Plan policy maps).
+5.8 The above restriction will not be applied to proposals for conversion to flats and HMOs within one of the Council's defined Town, District or Local centres (as shown on the Local Plan policy maps).
 This is because centres are an excellent place to have a large number of people living, due to the concentration of services and facilities.
-The restriction will, however, be applied to conversions to HMOs in Sefton's Town, District or Local centres.